yowainwright/developer-ci-benefits/docs/15-optimizations.md

 ## Optimizing Circle Builds

-The code block below provides a caching example in CircleCi to optimize CI testing time.
+The code block below provides a caching example in CircleCI to optimize CI testing time.
 This featuring was initially improved by [Brian Gates](https://github.com/brian-gates)

 ```yml